One month free — 20 contractor spots, then they're gone.

 7. Masonry, concrete, and roofing — all hail-damage-driven in years following major MSP-area storms.

-Minnesota's contractor licensing is trade-specific and surprisingly granular compared to states with a single "general contractor" license.
+Minnesota's contractor licensing is trade-specific and surprisingly granular compared to states with a single "general contractor" license — so getting your credentials on your ContractShield profile is what sets you apart from unverified competition.

 Residential building contractors and remodelers are licensed by the MN Department of Labor and Industry (DLI).
 License numbers start with BC for building contractors and RR for residential remodelers.
-ContractShield verifies both number and current standing.
+Submit your number and a copy of your license and ContractShield reviews it for your verified badge.

 Electrical contractors are licensed under the Board of Electricity.
 Master and journeyman electrician credentials are tracked separately.